Annual Administration Fee Update for Chain of Custody Certification

 • Developed and piloted new certification protocols for smallholders, ensuring forests are protected, while opening market opportunities for many small forest owners.

-Potential extra funding from the revised AAF will enable FSC to build on this progress and continue to grow the value of the FSC brand and uptake of FSC certification.
+AAF will enable FSC to build on this progress and continue to grow the value of the FSC brand and uptake of FSC certification.
 In turn, this will create larger markets for FSC-certified products.
 In addition, further investment will accelerate development of climate and ecosystem services solutions and strengthen the integrity of FSC's system through investment in blockchain technology, helping us to address problematic supply chains.

 Read more about our plans in our 2021-2026 Global Strategy.